Are you a prospective owner? New to raising chickens? This handy how-to guide for the care of

 provide a minimum of 10 square feet per bird.
 On the other hand, if they'll have an outdoor "run" area or will be allowed to

-range freely, which is preferable, they only require two to four square feet per bird inside the coop, as long as they also have at least 10
+range freely, which is preferable, they can get away with just two square feet per bird inside the coop, as long as they also have at least 10

 square feet per bird in the outside run.
 (See more complete coop specifications in